igor-bulygin/tdvs-gthb/docs/tags.md

 	//         "en-US": "Wide",
 	//         "es-ES": "Ancho",
 	//     },
-	//     type: 0, // Check the constants TYPE_* in Option model for all the
+	//     type: 0, // Check the constants in TagOption model for all the
 	//              // valid values for this.
 	//
 	//     metric_units: 1